Fraunhofer-AISEC/codyze-evaluator/documentation/docs/analyzing-project.md

                 ├── query1.kt               # This file contains one or multiple custom queries which are used in the requirements of the evaluation project.
 The filename can be aritrary but must end with `.kt`.
                 └── query2.kt               # This file contains one or multiple custom queries which are used in the requirements of the evaluation project.
 The filename can be aritrary but must end with `.kt`.
             └── Main.kt                     # The main file of the evaluation project.
 It calls the script `project.codyze.kts` to run the OpenStack Checker.

+    Most importantly, the project requires the build file, the project definition and the Main-file.
+    The other files could be omitted and the contents could be integrated in the project file, but we recommend to keep them separate for better maintainability.

 === "Legacy"